matjam/stationeersrcon/README.md

 A cli to the stationeers rcon for Stationeers dedicated servers.

 ```
-usage: srcon --password=PASSWORD [<flags>] <command> [<args> ...]
+usage: srcon [<flags>] <command> [<args> ...]

 a CLI interface to Stationeers dedicated server RCON.

 Flags:
-  --help               Show context-sensitive help (also try --help-long and --help-man).
+  -h, --help               Show context-sensitive help (also try --help-long and --help-man).
+  -c, --config=CONFIG      Path to a json configuration file for the tool.
-  --ip=127.0.0.1       Server IP to connect to.
+      --ip=IP              Server IP to connect to.
-  --port="27500"       Port to connect to
+      --port=PORT          Port to connect to
       --password=PASSWORD  Password to use for the RCON command.

 Commands:
   help [<command>...]